 Weather.gov design refresh is the beginning of a phased effort to update the NWS Web presence and improve customer access to information and services.
 The goal of this first phase is to improve content organization, navigation, look and feel, functionality, and usability of Weather.gov.

-Referring specifically to the Weather.gov design refresh, on a 10-point scale, where 1 means Poor and 10 means Excellent, please rate the following three questions:
+Referring specifically to the Weather.gov design refresh, on a 10-point scale, where 1 means Poor and 10 means Excellent (11=don’t know/not applicable), please rate the following three questions:

 Ease of accessing/finding information